-This life-changing pizza crust is made with a mixture of ground chicken, parmesan, and spices.
+This life-changing chicken crust pizza is made with ground chicken, parmesan, and spices.

-The chicken bakes into a wonderfully sturdy and tasty crust that you can hold with your hands.
+The chicken bakes into a wonderfully sturdy and delicious crust that you can hold with your hands.

-This particular version is one of my favorite keto pizzas.
-When you combine ground chicken, an egg, parmesan and spices, something magical happens.
-You get a truly sturdy crust, and the chicken flavor is mild enough that it doesn't overpower the pizza.
+This chicken crust pizza is one of my favorites.
+When combining ground chicken, parmesan, and spices, you get a sturdy crust; the chicken flavor is mild and doesn't overpower the pizza.